-Jacob is Chinese, so by nature, he’s always looking for a bargain.
-If it’s free, that’s even better!
-Couponing?
-That’s right up his alley too.
-I know now that it’s a good thing because we’ll always have money in our pockets, but it used to bug me so much when we were dating.
 Every time we move to a new city, we often have to make compromises.
 We can eat out at nice restaurants as long as we are frugal in other areas.
-In Portland, as far as activities go, we recommend saving your money for food and beer, and checking out some of these free things to do! ;)
+As far as activities go here, it’s all about the outdoors.
+We recommend saving your money for food and beer, and checking out some of these fun free things to do in Portland.

 25 FREE THINGS TO DO IN PORTLAND OREGON